 The housing market gives these seasonal campaigns more context.
 When housing starts on April 1, 2026 are still running at a meaningful pace, new homeowners are entering the market and learning how to maintain their pools.
 That makes opening services, first-time maintenance, and welcome emails especially relevant.
 You are not just selling a service; you are helping people understand what owning a pool actually requires.

+Use that same logic when you write subject lines and calls to action.
+A customer is more likely to open an email that sounds like a reminder they can use than a generic promotion they can ignore.
 Visuals help here, but only if they support the point.
 Use a clean photo of a finished pool, a clear service checklist, or a simple before-and-after comparison.
 If you have customer permission, a short testimonial can reinforce trust.
 Seasonal promotions work best when they sound timely, relevant, and local.
 When the offer matches what pool owners are already thinking about, the email feels helpful and gets attention.

 Educational Newsletters